cisar2218/diary-of-a-pgr-student/README.md

 2. By explanation I will make sure that I understand the topic completely.
 3. Can potentialy help others in future.
 4. What is public usualy makes pressure for perfection.

+## Knowladge base
+### 1) Week

+## Practices
+### 1) Hello World
+This is just simple hello word which draws single triagle.
+Main purpose is that many small things have to be adjusted before projects can run.
+These tweaks can be found [here](https://cent.felk.cvut.cz/courses/PGR/).
+But in general this configuration is specific (yours will be different).

+## Credits
+I believe that all materials I will be sharing in this repository can be found publicaly at https://cent.felk.cvut.cz/courses/PGR/ at the time that I am making the repo.
+Materials which are not from this site are created / adjusted by me.
+Otherwise I am linking the source.